Answers to common questions about the personal advice service for DFRDB members.

 The aim of your first appointment with your financial planner is to identify and understand your financial goals.
-Your planner will use the information you provide in Part A of the needs analysis.
+Your planner will use the information you provide in in your discover record.
 No personal financial advice will be provided at this time.
 You may, however, receive general advice.
 The cost of this appointment is $185.

 4. Agree on quote and scope of advice

 Once your planner understands your goals and requirements, you will receive a written, fixed price quote for personal financial advice.
 This quote will cover the cost to prepare your statement of advice and will detail any costs and associated fees.